-- Choose a quality and water-proof mattress pad, so it can protect your mattress from stains, spills, dust and dirt.
-Mattress pads have to be washed on regular basis.
+- Choose quality and water-proof mattress pad, so it can protect your mattress from stains, spills, dust and dirt.
+Mattress pads have to be washed on a regular basis.

-- You can also vacuum your mattress on regular basis!
+- You can also vacuum your mattress on a regular basis!
 Simply use the crevice attachment and vacuum the entire surface while taking care to get into every crevice.
 This will help you get rid of the dust and dirt on the surface, without washing and waiting for your mattress to get dry.

 - Stains on the surface?
 Track and treat them as soon as possible and you will increase the chance to entirely remove them without professional help.
 In order to prevent permanent damage, use a clean and dry towel to remove immediately as much of the stain as possible.
-Next, you can continue with using a little bit of a dish detergent or liquid soap and gently blot what is left from the stain.
+Next, you can continue with using a little bit of dish detergent or liquid soap and gently blot what is left from the stain.
 You don’t want the foam to reach out the inner layers of the mattress, so try to use less liquid as possible.
 If your carpet cleaner comes with an upholstery cleaning tool you can also use this for removing large stains on your mattress.

 - In case your mattress is in need of little freshening up, then use the same carpet neutraliser receipt you can find in the first article of the series.
 Mix baking soda and your favourite essential oil to neutralise odours and add a fresh scent.